Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: The Higman--Thompson Groups are McDuff

-For an example of the $d$-ary cloning system used in the proof of the above theorem to witness McDuffness of $F_d$, consider $G_n := \Psi^n(G)$ with $G$ any non-trivial abelian group (even as simple as $G = \mathbb{Z}_2$) and every $\phi_i$ the identity morphism.
+For an example of the $d$-ary cloning system used in the proof of the above theorem to witness McDuffness of $F_d$, consider $G_n := \Psi^n(G)$ with $G$ any non-trivial abelian group (even as simple as $G = \mathbb{Z}_2$) and the monomorphisms $\phi_1, \dots , \phi_d$ all equal to the identity.
 This $d$-ary cloning system is pure, diverse, and uniform so by Citation~\ref{mcduff} we know that $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ McDuff factor.
 Although the Higman--Thompson groups $F_d$ are McDuff, we note that the other Higman--Thompson groups $T_d$ and $V_d$ cannot be McDuff since they are not inner amenable (see \cite{bashwinger1}).

-From one perspective, this approach to proving $F_d$ McDuff especially interesting because it obviates having to explicitly construct or find a probability measure space on which $F_d$ admits a free, ergodic, and p.m.p. action, and then checking whether the corresponding crossed product is a type $\II_1$ McDuff factor, all of which can be difficult in general.
-Moreover, this approach uses the same criteria and techniques used to show $L(F_d)$ is a McDuff type $\II_1$ factor, along with other Thompson-like groups, to show $F_d$ is a McDuff group.
-From another perspective, however, these can be seen as disadvantages of the proof: it very non-constructive, bordering on abstract nonsense; it does not give us very much insight into proving a given group is McDuff; and it does very little in the way of illuminating the relationship between an ICC group $G$ being McDuff in the sense of Deprez-Vaes and $L(G)$ being a type $\II_1$ McDuff factor.
+From one perspective, this approach to proving $F_d$ is McDuff is especially nice because it obviates having to explicitly construct a probability measure space on which $F_d$ admits a free, ergodic, and p.m.p. action, and then checking whether the corresponding crossed product is a type $\II_1$ McDuff factor, all of which can be difficult in general.
+It is noteworthy that none of the natural spaces on which $F_d$ acts (the unit interval $[0,1]$, the unit circle $S^1$, the $d$-ary Cantor space $\mathcal{C}_d$, etc.) are p.m.p actions.
+Moreover, this approach to proving $F_d$ is a McDuff group uses the same criteria used to show that $L(F_d)$, in addition to other Thompson-like group factors, is a McDuff.

+From another perspective, however, these can be seen as disadvantages of the proof: it is in a sense non-constructive, bordering on abstract nonsense; it does not give us very much insight into proving a given group is McDuff; and it does very little in the way of illuminating the relationship between an ICC group $G$ being McDuff in the sense of Deprez-Vaes and $L(G)$ being a type $\II_1$ McDuff factor.
 In addition, we suspect that other Thompson-like groups, particularly those arising from (slightly) pure $d$-ary cloning systems, should yield McDuff groups, but the above proof does not obviously generalize.
-With that being said, in spite of these defects the proof does show $F_d$ is McDuff and this lends some evidence to other Thompson-like groups possibly being McDuff, and we leave it to future work to explore this.
+With that being said, the proof does does establish that $F_d$ is McDuff and lends some evidence to other Thompson-like groups possibly being McDuff, and we leave it to future work to explore this.

 We also remark that the techniques used in the proof of Theorem~\ref{thrm:higmanmcduff} can be used to show that $L(\mathscr{K}_d(G_*))$ can give rise to a Cartan subalgebra in $L(\mathscr{T}_d(G_*))$.
 Recall that a Cartan subalgebra in a von Neumann algebra is a regular maximal abelian subalgebra.
 More precisely, using those techniques we can prove that if $(G_n)_{n \in \mathbb{N}}$ is a sequence of non-trivial abelian groups equipped with a pure and diverse $d$-ary cloning system (the uniform assumption is superfluous in this case), then $L(\mathscr{K}_d(G_*))$ is a Cartan subalgebra of $L(\mathscr{T}_d(G_*))$.
 Indeed, from the diversity assumption we know that the inclusion is irreducible by Theorem \ref{thrm:Irreducible} which translates to the action of $F_d$ on the abelian von Neumann algebra $L(\mathscr{K}_d(G_*))$ being ergodic and hence free by character rigidity.
 For crossed product decompositions like this, it is a standard fact that the action being free is equivalent to $L(\mathscr{K}_d(G_*))$ being a Cartan subalgebra of $L(\mathscr{K}_d(G_*)) \rtimes F_d \cong L(\mathscr{T}_d(G_*))$.
 Hence, we have the following theorem.